lilianabraescu/Getting-and-Cleaning-Data-Course-Project/README.md

 This repository is Liliana Braescu’s submission for the Getting and Cleaning Data course project.
 It contains the following items:

-1. “README.md” which describes the problem & the story of the “Human Activity Recognition Using Smartphones Data Set” used in the project; steps followed for data preparation; variables, merged data and all transformations performed until the final tidy data are obtained.
+(i)	“README.md” which describes the problem & the story of the “Human Activity Recognition Using Smartphones Data Set” used in the project; steps followed for data preparation; variables, merged data and all transformations performed until the final tidy data are obtained.
-2. Human Activity Recognition Using Smartphones Data Set.
+(ii)	Human Activity Recognition Using Smartphones Data Set.
-3. The R script “run_analysis.R” created to perform data preparation, and the five steps required in the project course definition.
+(iii)	The R script “run_analysis.R” created to perform data preparation, and the five steps required in the project course definition.
-4. The “Tidy_Data.txt” exported at the end of the step 5.
+(iv)	The “Tidy_Data.txt” exported at the end of the step 5.
-5. The “CodeBook.Rmd” file which describe each variable in the data set, as well as their updates.
+(v)	The “CodeBook.Rmd” file which describe each variable in the data set, as well as their updates.

 ## Problem Description
 The unprecedented innovation in data science combined with big amount of data driven from mobile and sensor-driven applications brought new insights into wearable computing applications.
 To capture the state of the user and its environment, sensors can be attached on the subject body for continuous monitoring of numerous physiological signals.